-After the RV is in the desired location, set the tow vehicle parking brake and place the transmission in park.
-Turn OFF the ignition switch.
-Go outside and block the RV wheels securely with wheel chocks.
-The wheel chocks can be wood blocks or purchased items as long as they prevent the RV from rolling.
+Once the RV is in your desired location:

+- 1. Set the tow vehicle parking brake. - 2.
+Turn OFF the ignition switch. - 3.
+Go outside and block the RV wheels securely with wheel chocks. - The wheel chocks can be wood blocks or purchased items as long as they prevent the RV from rolling.